Nord Stream 2: Why Germany will never give in on its Russia pipeline

 Washington – Hardly any other country has dealt with its own past as thoroughly as Germany and yet German history contaminates almost every foreign policy topic in Germany.
 Often this is done quite skillfully by others, such as B. by debtor countries that refer to the Nazi era in order to avoid German creditors, by human rights violators who remember the Third Reich so that Berlin would shy away from sanctions out of shame, as well as by weaker members of the European Union who fell over lament the supposed return of a Europe dominated by Germany.

 Often, however, this is also your own fault.
-For example, German officials are known to wriggle their way out of higher defense spending by suggesting that they should perhaps not be entrusted with this, German executives have claimed without credibility that they know nothing about internment camps near their factories in China, and defend German heads of state Doing business with Russian President Vladimir Putin as war guilt for Hitler’s attack on the Soviet Union.
+For example, German officials are known to wriggle their way out of higher defense spending by suggesting that they shouldn’t be trusted, German executives have claimed without credibility that they know nothing about internment camps near their factories in China, and defend German heads of state Doing business with Russian President Vladimir Putin as war guilt for Hitler’s attack on the Soviet Union.

 Germany’s Dealing with the Past: Remembering National Socialism